-In 2015 Manufacture Modules Technologies (MMT), a collaboration between California's Fullpower Technologies and Swiss company Union Horlogère, announced the Horological Smartwatch Open Platform - an initiative to provide the technical platform for Swiss smartwatches.
+Way back in 2015, Manufacture Modules Technologies (MMT), a collaboration between California's Fullpower Technologies and Swiss company Union Horlogère, announced the Horological Smartwatch Open Platform - an initiative to provide the technical platform for Swiss smartwatches that play nice with iPhones and Android phones.

-Union Horlogère owns Swiss watchmakers Frederique Constant and Alpina but it isn't just these two brands who are able to launch devices; third parties will be able to license the quartz module tech as well - the Mondaine Helvetica No 1 Smart was the first such example.
+Union Horlogère owns Swiss watchmakers Frederique Constant and Alpina, but it isn't just these two brands who are able to launch devices; third parties have been able to license the quartz module tech, as well.

-Read on for a full rundown of the best Swiss smartwatches you can buy now...
+So which Swiss companies have dived into the world of smartwatches and what have they produced so far?
+Well, read on for a full rundown of the Swiss smartwatches you can buy now.

-As mentioned, the Mondaine Helvetica 1 Smart Watch was the first MMT device out of the blocks - it went on sale back in July.
+As mentioned, the Mondaine Helvetica 1 Smart Watch was the first MMT device out of the blocks - it went on sale back in 2015.
+Since then the watchmaker has expanded its collection, which includes its Helvetica Regular Smartwatch hybrid.

 When it comes to design chops, Mondaine rules the roost.
 Firstly, it has got the whole Swiss railway design going on, which is like having your smartwatch endorsed by time itself and, if that wasn't enough, the company has officially licensed the Helvetica font, which is enough to get the most ardent design nerds aquiver.

-The app you use to view the stats recorded by the No.1 Smart is the same MotionX one you'll use with the Frederique Constant and Alpina ones below.
+The app you use to view the stats recorded by Mondaine's watches is the same MotionX one you'll use with the Frederique Constant and Alpina ones below.

 From $950, mondaine.com

-If Frederique Constant is more your style then you've also got five original Horological Smartwatch designs to choose from, with three different leather strapped versions on offer and two variations of the metallic-finished model.
+If Frederique Constant is more your style, you can explore the designs the watchmaker has produced since 2015.
+Its first foray included five original Horological Smartwatch designs equipped with three different leather strapped versions and two variations of the metallic-finished model.

-Alpina has the biggest range in the MMT lineup, with eight Horological Smartwatch models currently available, and specific models for ladies making up the numbers.
+Alpina has the biggest range in the MMT lineup and initially kicked things off with eight Horological Smartwatch models and specific models for women.

-Like the Mondaine and the Frederique Constant models detailed above, the MotionX tech inside means step counting and sleep monitoring and a 2-year battery life.
+Like the Mondaine and the Frederique Constant models detailed above, the MotionX tech inside means step counting, sleep monitoring and a 2-year battery life.

 From $1,095, alpinawatches.com